Computer Modell Katalog

 - full 32 bit internal and external architecture

-- 3 stage integer execution pipeline and IEEE FPU with overlapped instruction fetch and decode op.
+- 3 stage integer execution pipeline and IEEE FPU with overlapped instruction

 - on chip IEEE Flotating Point Exectuion Unit